Israel Faces Big Political Changes

 Israel is facing two large political changes.
 The country has had two elections that didn’t result in a government.
 After the last election, Prime Minister Benjamin Netanyahu tried to form a government, but failed.
 His opponent, Benny Gantz, also failed.
 It seems likely that Israel will soon hold its third election this year.

-But the bigger news is that Mr. Netanyahu, who has led Israel for the last 13 years, has been charged with several crimes.
+But the bigger news is that Mr. Netanyahu, who has led Israel for 13 years, has been charged with several crimes.
 This has never happened before in Israel’s history.

 Mr. Netanyahu has been accused of accepting money and gifts to misuse his power as prime minister.
 He’s also accused of working to change rules to help a TV company that agreed to promote him.